People say solar is expensive – but so are other things people buy, including, over the long term, electricity from their utility.

 Still, in the end, solar is just “too expensive”, so do the bathroom remodel and pay out the $8,500 you could have used to create a long-term electricity supplier, with no rate increases, ever, to your local utility.
 God knows, those poor utilities could use the money – and someone from the utility just might think your bathroom remodel is cool, so, go ahead, send your utility a picture of your new bathroom with your next bill.

-In the end, the funny thing (really, it’s not funny at all) about spending $8,500 for a used car, for a killer home entertainment system, or for a bathroom remodel is that dishing out that $8,500 won’t save you from having to pay $8,500 to your electric utility for electricity.
+The bigger picture In the end, the funny thing (really, it’s not funny at all) about spending $8,500 for a used car, for a killer home entertainment system, or for a bathroom remodel is that dishing out that $8,500 won’t save you from having to pay $8,500 to your electric utility for electricity.
 In other words, there is no trade-off as in ‘If I spend $8,500 on a solar system I won’t be able to buy that used car’.
 That’s because – yes, this is getting a bit repetitive, but in all fairness to yours truly, it’s also true – you’ll will end up spending that $8,500 on electricity no matter what.

 True, there is a cost to saving money to purchase a big ticket item like a solar system.
 If you’re saving for one big item, it can make it difficult to buy that other big item.
 And if you’re paying monthly installments for electricity instead, you may be able to save the cash for that other big ticket purchase you really covet.